Have an Instant Pot? Need recipes that are thoroughly tested and WORK?Get my new cookbook collection for 40% OFF!

 - If you don’t have an Instant Pot, no problem!
-To cook this soup on the stovetop, follow the recipe directions through step #2 and instead of placing the lid on the Instant pot, bring your soup to a simmer on the stovetop and cook for about 30-35 minutes or until the lentils are tender.
+In order to cook this soup on the stovetop, follow the recipe directions through step #2.
+Bring your soup to a simmer on the stovetop and cook for about 30-35 minutes or until the lentils are tender.
 Continue with the directions as printed on the recipe.

 - Soup is always better with a good hunk of bread to dip in it and this N0-Knead Bread goes perfectly with this Lentil Soup.

 - Don’t skip the lemon juice or use concentrated lemon juice!
 The FRESH lemon juice really makes all the flavors in the soup POP and turns it into something magical.
 Concentrated lemon juice (the kind in the bottle) does not have the same flavor as fresh and might make your soup taste a little off.
 Use fresh lemons and you’ll be glad you did!